Murdo-C/captainmurdo.github.io/hello.md

 This blog is hosted on GitHub Pages and maitained using [Jekyll](https://jekyllrb.com), [iA Writer](https://ia.net/writer), and [Working Copy](https://workingcopyapp.com).

-Last updated on July 23, 2022
+Last updated on November 9, 2022
 {: .date}